pyccel/pyccel/docs/templates.md

 -   A template declared in the same scope as the function overrides any template with the same name in the parent's scopes.

 *Note:*
-When both a decorator and a header comment are used, the decorator takes precedent.
+When both a decorator and a header comment are used, the decorator takes precedence.

 #### Examples
 In this example the template **T** can be used to define the arguments types of the nested function **f2**: